sertru/TILTS/README.md

 ## Features

-- Using ESM and building into both ESM and CJS with `.js` extensions.
+- Using ESM and building into both ESM and CJS with `.ts` extensions in import paths of typescript files.

 ## Credits